istio/bots/policybot/README.md

 - The bot depends on having a configured Google Cloud Spanner database.
 The schema of the database is described by `spanner.ddl`

-- The bot's REST API is available at `https://policybot.istio.io`.

 - The various credentials used by the bot are set via environment variables specified within the Google Cloud Run UI.